RohanAwhad/async-grpo/Readme.md

 --temp-dir=/dev/shm/ray
 ```

-worker node/s
+and then on each additional node, run:
 ```bash
 conda activate base
 ray start --address=head_node_ip:6379
 ```

+## Starting the Components

-### start the inference workers (both to get rollouts from the policy and to compute logprobs from said rollouts)
+### Start the inference workers (both to get rollouts from the policy and to compute logprobs from said rollouts)

-##### this should be done on each node you want to use for inference.
+Once the Ray cluster has been set up, the next step is to spin up the inference workers (this includes both the vLLM rollout workers and the reference logprob workers).
+On each node being used for inference, launch inference workers on the desired GPUs.

-for example, for a node with 8 GPUs, and using 7 for generation and 1 for logprob, you would do the following:
+For example, for a node with 8 GPUs, and using 7 for generation and 1 for logprob, you would do the following:
 ```bash
 for i in (seq 0 7)
     if test $i -lt 7